 Transcranial Magnetic Stimulation

 Transcranial Magnetic Stimulation (TMS) is a non-invasive form of brain stimulation that can be used to treat depression and other psychiatric disorders.
-In treating depression TMS may be used when patients have not responded to antidepressant medications, have unacceptable side effects to medications or would prefer to try another treatment option.
+In treating depression, TMS may be used when patients have not responded to antidepressant medications, have unacceptable side effects to medications or would prefer to try another treatment option.
+This treatment can be provided either on inpatient or outpatient basis.

 TMS has been extensively studied for over 20 years with a large number of clinical trials confirming that it is an effective treatment.